FlexRank: Nested Low-Rank Knowledge Decomposition for Adaptive Model Deployment: Experimental Setting

 \subsection{Implementation Details}

-\paragraph{Hyperparameters.} For all NLP models used in this study, we use a global batch size of $512$ and a sequence length of $1024$, and train for $10.000$ steps, accounting for roughly half of a complete epoch.
-For the training step of \tool, we use AdamW with standard parameters and learning rate $\eta=1e-5$ with $715$ warmup steps and cosine annealing schedule.
+\paragraph{Hyperparameters.} For all NLP models used in this study, we use a global batch size of $512$ and a sequence length of $1024$, and train for $10.000$ steps, accounting for roughly half of a complete epoch ($5$B tokens).
+We use AdamW with standard parameters and learning rate $\eta=1e-5$ with $715$ warmup steps and cosine annealing schedule.

 For pretraining the classification heads of DINOv3 models, we follow the author suggestions \cite{siméoni2025dinov3}, using SGD with momentum $\beta=0.9$ and search the learning rate $\eta \in \{0.01, 0.02, 0.05, 0.1, 0.2, 0.5, 1, 2, 5\}$ and the weight decay $\lambda \in \{0,1e-5\}$, with best found values $\eta=0.5$ and $\lambda=0$.
 For all the DINOv3 models, we use a global batch size of $1024$, and train for $25.000$ steps, which correspond to about $20$ epochs.
 For the training step of \tool, we use AdamW with standard parameters and learning rate $\eta=1e-5$ with $715$ warmup steps and cosine annealing schedule.